IIIM-IS/AERA/README.md

   [Maybe not in primary.
 Need to understand how simulated goals are committed, and to which group.]
 * Prediction failures may come from false assumptions.
 In `settings.xml`, try `enable_assumptions="no"` .
 * Objects with a short resilience aren't in `decompiled_objects.txt`.
 In `settings.xml`, try `keep_invalidated_objects=yes` .
-* Some conversion of types in math expressions are not obvious.
+* Math operations on two floating point numbers produce a floating point number, as expected.
+And addition and subtraction of two time values produces a time value, as expected.
+But the result of operations with mixed types is not obvious.
 Below 'nb' is a floating-point number and 'us' is a 64-bit timestamp in microseconds.
   - (+ nb us) -> us
   - (+ us nb) -> us
   - (- nb us) not allowed